FlavScents AInsights Entry for Liquidambar styraciflua Balsam Extract (CAS: 94891-28-8)

 1. Identity & Chemical Information

 Liquidambar styraciflua balsam extract, commonly known as American sweetgum balsam, is a natural complex material derived from the resin of the Liquidambar styraciflua tree.
 This extract is not a single chemical compound but a mixture of various constituents.
-The CAS number for this material is 94891-28-8.
-It does not have a specific FEMA number due to its complex nature.
-Other identifiers such as FL number or CoE number are not typically assigned to such complex materials.
-The composition of this extract can vary significantly depending on the geographical origin, harvest time, and processing methods used.
+The CAS number for this extract is 94891-28-8.
+It does not have a specific FEMA number or IUPAC name due to its complex nature.
+The extract is used in both flavor and fragrance applications, valued for its unique aromatic profile.

 Citation hooks: FlavScents; PubChem; FEMA